italrr/canvas/README.md

 ## Libraries

-Libraries can be imported by using the statement `[std:import "library-name"]`.
+Libraries can be imported by using the statement `[import "library-name"]`.
 The interpreter will look for a file named `library-name` locally.
-If not found, then it will check the libraries installed in `/usr/lib/cv/`. if not found, the interpreter will either throw a warning and continue or stop the program's execution (depending if the interpreter was executed with the `--relaxed` argument).
+If not found, then it will check the libraries installed in `/usr/lib/cv/`. if not found, the interpreter will either throw a warning and continue or stop the program's execution (depending whether the interpreter was executed with the `--relaxed` argument).